4 min read

 You and I, we have our idols.
 We know what they are and we’re experts at finding them.
 But who are the people in your life that stand as promises of God’s goodness?
 What are the things that communicate hope and healing?

-If you want to move away from your idols, then you need to move toward God’s alters.
+If you want to move away from your idols, then you need to move toward God’s altars.
 In vulnerability, show yourself to those who have gone before you.
 Examine their life and allow them to speak into yours.
 And as God works freedom and healing into your life then in turn reflect your life as a witness of His goodness.

 As you gain moments and days of victory, mark those occasions.
 Those are your stones of remembrance as you fight for the freedom of your soul and life.
 If you hold onto those moments, they will sustain you in the moments of defeat and failure as you continue to fight for freedom.